trivikr/find-aws-sdk-js-v2-usage/README.md

 ...

 Note about output:
-- [Y] means "aws-sdk" is found in package.json dependencies and migration is recommended.
+- [Y] means "aws-sdk" is found in Lambda function, and migration is recommended.
-- [N] means "aws-sdk" is not found in package.json dependencies.
+- [N] means "aws-sdk" is not found in Lambda function.
-- [?] means package.json is not found.
+- [?] means script was not able to proceed, and it emits reason.
-- [X] means failure when parsing package.json.

-Reading 2 functions.
+Reading 3 functions.
 [Y] function-which-imports-js-sdk-v2
 [N] function-which-imports-js-sdk-v3